Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

-## Step 5: Setup the frontend React framework, update the components, and start OctoFit Tracker app
+## Step 5: Setup the frontend React framework, update the components, and start tutoring-sa  app

 In this step, we will accomplish the following:

-- Setup the octofit-tracker frontend React framework.
+- Setup the tutoring-sa frontend React framework.
 - Update the following components to include the React framework:
   - src/App.js
   - src/index.js
-  - src/components/Activities.js
+  - src/components/CAPS-Aligned_Curriculum.js
-  - src/components/Leaderboard.js
+  - src/components/Interactive_Learning_Experience.js
-  - src/components/Teams.js
+  - src/components/Assessment_System.js
   - src/components/Users.js
+  - src/components/Progress_Tracking_&_Reporting.js
+  - src/components/Content_Management_System
+  - src/components/Lesson_Management_System
+  - src/components/Assessment_Management_System
+  - src/components/Subject_Management_Pages
-  - src/components/Workouts.js
+  - src/components/Content_versioning

 - Start the React app and check the output.

 1. Open all files in the `docs` folder and keep this file open in the editor throughout this exercise.
-    1.  agent mode uses `mona-high-school-fitness-tracker.md` and `octofit_story.md` as a reference to create the application
+    1.  agent mode uses `tutor-sa.md` and `tutor-sa_story.md` as a reference to create the application
 2. Copy and paste the following prompt(s) in the GitHub Copilot Chat and select the "Agent" instead of "Ask" or "Edit" from the drop down where you are inserting the prompt.

 > 🪧 **Note:**